Delay-line memory: Mercury delay lines

 After the war, Eckert turned his attention to computer development, which was a topic of some interest at the time.
 One problem with practical development was the lack of a suitable memory device, and Eckert's work on the radar delays gave him a major advantage over other researchers in this regard.

 For a computer application the timing was still critical, but for a different reason.
-Conventional computers have a natural "cycle time" needed to complete an operation, the start and end of which typically consist of reading or writing memory.
+Conventional computers have a clock period needed to complete an operation, which typically start and end with reading or writing memory.
 Thus the delay lines had to be timed such that the pulses would arrive at the receiver just as the computer was ready to read it.
-Typically many pulses would be "in flight" through the delay, and the computer would count the pulses by comparing to a master clock to find the particular bit it was looking for.
+Many pulses would be in-flight through the delay, and the computer would count the pulses by comparing to a master clock to find the particular bit it was looking for.

 Mercury was used because its acoustic impedance is close to that of the piezoelectric quartz crystals; this minimized the energy loss and the echoes when the signal was transmitted from crystal to medium and back again.
 The high speed of sound in mercury (1450 m/s) meant that the time needed to wait for a pulse to arrive at the receiving end was less than it would have been with a slower medium, such as air (343.2 m/s), but it also meant that the total number of pulses that could be stored in any reasonably sized column of mercury was limited.
 Other technical drawbacks of mercury included its weight, its cost, and its toxicity.
 Moreover, to get the acoustic impedances to match as closely as possible, the mercury had to be kept at a constant temperature.
 The system heated the mercury to a uniform above-room temperature setting of 40 °C (104 °F), which made servicing the tubes hot and uncomfortable work.
 (Alan Turing proposed the use of gin as an ultrasonic delay medium, claiming that it had the necessary acoustic properties.)